CESSProject/cess/README.md

 subkey generate --scheme sr25519
 ```

-Now see the `ed25519` key and address associated with the same mnemonic (Secret phrase).
+Now see the `ed25519` key and address associated with the same mnemonic (secret phrase).

 ```
 # subkey command